MuhammedBuyukkinaci/My-Helper-Functions/README.md

 print(next(my_sentence))# Raises an error.
 ```

 51) The iterators module is a collection of functions that allows us to work with iterators efficiently.
 Iterator is an object that is used to traverse some sequence of items. zip function takes 2 iterators and return an iterator.
 Files are also iterators. itertools.groupby expects its input iterator as sorted to group efficiently.
+In python 3.12, itertools.batched was introduced.

 ```itertools_module.py
 import itertools